| Route- and Travel planners

 ''Designing Solutions for the Algorithmic Future''

-All systems in science, industry, business, and society are built on algorithms.
+All systems in science, industry and business are built on algorithms.
+The

 The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of

-the division Artificial Intelligence in the Department of Information and
+the division `Algorithms' of the Department of Information and

 Computing Sciences at Utrecht University.
 The research is part of the programme of the